Bagpiper: Solving Open-Ended Audio Tasks via Rich Captions: Related Work

-\textbf{Rich Captions as a Modal Interface.} The utilization of automated, detailed captions has gained traction in recent research.
-Emerging works have demonstrated that descriptive captions can significantly enhance specific downstream capabilities, such as in music understanding \citep{ghosh2025music}, text-to-speech \citep{diwan2025scaling}, and text-to-audio/music generation \citep{zhu2025cosyaudio, chen2025fusionaudio, sun2024both}, with the research scope narrowed to task-specific objectives, relatively small scale, and unidirectional.
-To our knowledge, \texttt{Bagpiper} is among the first frameworks to establish a universal mapping between natural language and all audio categories, and subsequently becomes a firm foundation for downstream open-ended processing.
+\textbf{Rich Captions as a Modal Interface.} Detailed captions have been shown to enhance individual downstream capabilities, but prior work remains task-specific, small-scale, and unidirectional. \texttt{Bagpiper} instead establishes a universal, bidirectional mapping between natural language and all audio categories.